 The Pacific Ocean is a vast, virtually unexplored frontier, enormous beyond comprehension, replete with seldom seen and little understood birds.
-Stretching west 100 miles beneath the waves, Southern California contains submarine ridges, domes and banks which create rich life-zones that attracts a diverse and rich assortment of seabirds: albatross, shearwater, petrels (notably, pterodroma petrels), storm-petrels, auklets and murrelets.
+Stretching west 100 miles beneath the waves, our marine environment contains submarine ridges, domes, and banks that create rich life-zones attractive to a diversearray of seabirds, including albatrosses, shearwaters, petrels, storm-petrels, auklets, and murrelets.

-In addition to the life zones, the edge of the continental shelf is where we find rarely seen seabirds (birds like Laysan Albatross, Red-billed Tropicbird, Murphy's Petrel, Cook’s Petrel, Flesh-footed Shearwater) and mega-rarities (Short-tailed Albatross, Hawaiian Petrel, Stejneger's Petrel, Mottled Petrel, Bulwer's Petrel, Streaked Shearwater, Red-tailed Tropicbird).
+In addition to these life zones, the outer waters and edge of the continental shelf are where we find rarely seen seabirds, such as Laysan Albatross, Red-billed Tropicbird, Murphy's Petrel, Cook’s Petrel, Flesh-footed Shearwater, and mega-rarities like Short-tailed Albatross, Hawaiian Petrel, Stejneger's Petrel, Mottled Petrel, Bulwer's Petrel, Streaked Shearwater, and Red-tailed Tropicbird.
 Searching for these seldom-seen rarities is the ultimate treasure hunt.

-When at sea, the sun, the breeze,the swells, the gentle rocking of the boat can put one in trance; a feeling of being at one with the ocean and life itself.
+When at sea, the sun, the breeze,the swells, the gentle rocking of the boat can put one in a trance; a feeling of being at one with the ocean and life itself.
 Birders who enjoy pelagics savor the flavor of the sea touched with the imminent sense of discovery.
-This website is dedicated to them - and to the memory of Mike San Miguel who loved these trips.

 Pelagic trips are truly trips into the land of the unknown and unexpected, a land of wonder and wonderful things, which is precisely why they are so addicting.
 You never know what you will find "out there" even just a few miles out in the Pacific Ocean.